Michael James Treacy is known inside the Colony as mickleinapickle

-A retired septuagenarian, Michael James Treacy lives in idyllic bliss with Mrs Treaclechops and spends much of his time in various literary, artistic and horticultural endeavours.
-He has three children, six grandchildren, a wonky leg, a dicky ticker and a dizzy head.
+A retired septuagenarian, Michael James Treacy lives in idyllic bliss with Mrs Treaclechops and spends his time in various literary, artistic and horticultural endeavours.
+He has a wonky leg, a dicky ticker and a dizzy head.

 .